Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Evatt was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Evatt was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups are Australian (27.1%), English (24.9%), and Irish (9.4%).
-Some ethnic groups show significant divergence: Croatian at 1.5% (vs regional 0.8%), Hungarian at 0.4% (vs 0.3%), and Welsh at 0.7% (vs 0.6%).
+The top three ancestry groups were Australian (27.1%), English (24.9%), and Irish (9.4%).
+Some ethnic groups showed notable differences: Croatian was overrepresented at 1.5%, compared to the regional average of 0.8%; Hungarian was also overrepresented at 0.4% (vs 0.3%); Welsh stood out at 0.7% (vs 0.6%).

 Frequently Asked Questions - Diversity